Shopping for the perfect Christmas gift for the homeschooler in your life?

 Before you say this is WAY to expensive and complicated, be sure to check out all the options that are out there – you may be surprised!

-Lego is selling one kit that costs that same as a Chick-fil-a meal for my family of 5!
+Lego is selling one kit that costs the same as a Chick-fil-a meal for my family of 5!

 Head on over to Amazon and check out the possibilities!